minanew12/era-solidity/README.md

 needing to refactor or re-audit any code.
 ZKsync Era also uses an LLVM-based compiler that will eventually enable developers to write smart contracts in popular languages such as C++ and Rust.

-This repository contains the Solidity compiler and language tuned for EraVM.

-## License

-Solidity is licensed under [GNU General Public License v3.0](LICENSE.txt).

-Some third-party code has its [own licensing terms](cmake/templates/license.h.in).

 ## Official Links

 - [Website](https://zksync.io/)